 Higher Grounds Coffee | Our Story

 It all started with a trip to Mexico.
-(Above) Co-founder Chris Treter met his good friend—and now our longest standing farmer-partner—José Perez Vazquez during a post-graduate internship.
+(Above) Co-founder Chris Treter met the farmers of the Maya Vinic cooperative—our longest standing partner cooperative—during a post-graduate internship.
 The trip proved to be a catalyst for a coffee company, an importing cooperative, a non-profit, and more importantly—access to rights for coffee farming communities across the globe.

-A man named José.
 The idea for Higher Grounds started to take shape in 2001 when our owner and co-founder Chris Treter was living and working among coffee farmers at the Maya Vinic cooperative in Chiapas, Mexico as part of a post-graduate internship.
 Over that year, Chris and his then-partner Jody built relationships in the farming community and became intimately acquainted with the daily realities of coffee farming.
 Poverty and a lack of access to basic resources such as education and water were simply a way of life.
-As the time approached for Chris’s departure back to the Midwest, he talked about the future with the farmers, particularly Jose Perez Vazquez, with whom he had become close friends.
+As the time approached for Chris’s departure back to the Midwest, he talked about the future with the farmers, with whom he had become close friends.

 Until then, Maya Vinic only had small, local markets in which to sell their product.
 A trade relationship with Chris—and ultimately Higher Grounds—meant the opportunity to reach a much larger international audience, along with the possibility to sell a lot more of their coffee.

-José Perez Vazquez, our longest standing farmer-partner, enjoys a cup of his own Maya Vinic coffee in our coffee bar.
+José Perez Vazquez, a founding member of the Maya Vinic cooperative, our longest standing farmer-partners, enjoys a cup of Maya Vinic's coffee in our coffee bar.
 We enjoyed hosting José in in Traverse City for a summer as part of a cultural and educational exchange.

 Starting small in Northern Michigan.
 Chris and Jody began by purchasing one bag of green coffee from Maya Vinic and having it shipped to their new home in Leland, Michigan.
 First outsourcing the roasting but ultimately investing in their own small roaster, they packaged the coffee by hand and set up shop at the local farmer’s market.
 When Maya Vinic’s coffee sold, Chris was heartened: they were doing what they set out to do, supporting their friends back in Chiapas.